lexach91/US-accidents/README.md

 - I confirmed that the header and the footer are displayed correctly

+- I confirmed that all external links are working and opening in a new tab

 - I confirmed that the Website is responsive and displayed correctly on all standard screen sizes

 - I confirmed that the Website's performance and accessibility are on a satisfying level, using Lighthouse in Chrome Dev Tools: